flannelhead/blackstar/README.md

 The rendered files are named `scenename.png` and `scenename-bloomed.png`.
 The `--preview` flag can be used to render small-sized previews of the scene while adjusting the parameters.
 The `--force` flag will cause `blackstar` to overwrite output images without a prompt.

+If a directory is given as the input scene path, `blackstar` searches non-recursively for YAML files in that directory and tries to render them.
+The scenes are placed in the specified output directory.

 There's also a help text which can be seen by running
 ```
 stack exec blackstar -- --help